rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 sudo echo `10.0.0.2 gettingstarted.htb` >> /etc/hosts
 ```

-Now, the page, looks much better:
+If we reaload, the page will look much better:

 ![welcome screen fixed](htb-getting-started-welcome-screen-fixed.png)
 *Welcome screen fixed*

-We can see that we have an instance of a **GetSimple** blog and we can start to identify the technologies in use.
+We can see that we have an instance of a `GetSimple` blog and we can start to identify the technologies in use.

 ## Technologies in use